-- 2015, New York: $600,000 Settlement: A 35-year-old woman presented the defendant with complaints of abdominal pain.
+- 2015, New York: $600,000 Settlement: This is another failure to communicate case.
+A 35-year-old woman presented the defendant with complaints of abdominal pain.
 The defendant internist recommended a pelvic ultrasound and abdominal ultrasound which was performed by an outside company.
-The tested showed there was endometrial thickening, which could represent endometrial hyperplasia, inflammation or neoplastic involvement and An MRI for further evaluation was recommended by the outside company.
+The tests showed endometrial thickening, which could represent endometrial hyperplasia, inflammation, or neoplastic involvement.
+An MRI for further evaluation was recommended by the outside company.
 The defendant claimed never received the pelvic ultrasound report from the radiology facility and was unaware of the radiologist's findings.
 The outside clinic established that it sent the report to the defendant.
-The plaintiff contended that the defendant internist was negligent for failing to follow-up for the results of the pelvic ultrasound that he ordered.
+The plaintiff contended that the defendant internist was negligent for failing to follow up for the results of the pelvic ultrasound that he ordered.
 The case settled for $600,000.

-- 2014, Minnesota: $430,000 Settlement: A 60-year-old female went to the defendant physician with complaints of abnormal bleeding.
-The defendant reported that a pap smear came back atypical, and an ultrasound showed markedly abnormal endometrium, and recommended and then unsuccessfully attempted a hysteroscopy D&C. The defendant wrote a note about one month later regarding the need to contact the plaintiff’s regular physician which he failed to do.
+- 2014, Minnesota: $430,000 Settlement: A 60-year-old female went to the defendant with complaints of abnormal bleeding.
+The defendant reported that a pap smear came back atypical, and an ultrasound showed markedly abnormal endometrium.
+He unsuccessfully attempted a hysteroscopy D&C. The defendant wrote a note about one month later regarding the need to contact the plaintiff’s regular physician.
+But he never did.
 The plaintiff returned two years later with increased bleeding and was diagnosed with stage 3C cancer.
 The plaintiff asserts the delay in diagnosis of her endometrial cancer allowed cancer to potentially advance from stage one to stage three which decreased survivability.
 The parties agreed to a $430,000 mediated settlement.

 - October 2013, California: $750,000 Verdict: A 68-year-old woman visited her gynecologist at the University of California in Sacramento after she began spotting.
 An endometrial biopsy came up as negative.
 After two months of consistent physician visits with no diagnosis, she sought out a second opinion from a gynecologist at U.C.
 Davis Medical Center.
 The physician conducted a dilation and curettage which led to a diagnosis of endometrial cancer.
 A hysterectomy alongside a removal of the fallopian tubes and ovaries was conducted almost immediately.
 A year later she is diagnosed with metastatic cancer of the pelvis.
 She passed away within the year as a result of cancer.
 Her husband sued the medical center for negligent care and treatment of the decedent.
 Plaintiff alleged the physician who performed the hysterectomy failed to properly obtain informed consent before the procedure.
 Plaintiff’s counsel claimed that both gynecologists failed to timely diagnose the woman’s condition while the second OB-GYN failed to inform the decedent of the significant risk of the cancer spreading.
 Defendants claimed they all operated within the standard of care.
 A Sacramento County jury found the Defendants were negligent in treatment and awarded the Plaintiff $750,000.

 - April 2013, Massachusetts: $1,750,000 Settlement: After she had undergone a dilation and curettage procedure to remove polyps, a 52-year-old woman had tissue samples sent to a pathologist.
 The pathologist determined the samples were benign; yet, the woman continued to experience heavy vaginal bleeding and required an additional dilatation and curettage six months later.
 This time, the tissue samples showed uterine cancer.
 The woman was diagnosed with terminal Stage III uterine sarcoma which had spread to her lungs.
 She sued the pathologist for failing to timely diagnose uterine cancer.
-Defendant denied negligence, claiming the cancer was rare and aggressive and had he made an earlier diagnosis, it would not have changed the Plaintiff’s prognosis.
+Defendant denied negligence, claiming the cancer was rare and aggressive.
+He fought on causation, arguing that if he had made an earlier diagnosis, it would not have changed Plaintiff’s prognosis.
 The parties agreed to settle for $1,750,000.

 - August 2012, New York: $1,850,000 Settlement: A 45-year-old flight attendant had to undergo surgical removal of her uterus and ovaries after they were found to have a cancerous tissue.
 The oncologist who performed the surgery believed that the cancer had not progressed beyond the first stage and chemotherapy was not necessary.
 Two years pass, with regular examinations with her treating gynecologist, when she began experiencing overwhelming pain in her abdomen.
 A hospital test found she was suffering from stage IV metastatic cancer.
 She sued the oncologist and gynecologist for failing to eradicate her cancer.
 Plaintiff’s counsel claimed that chemotherapy should have immediately begun after the surgery, and the doctors should have performed regular tests that would have discovered any recurrence of cancer.
-Defendant oncologist contended that the chemotherapy was not necessary, and gynecological evaluations should have been properly conducted.
-Defendant gynecologist claimed the oncologist should have provided a more precise prescription of necessary treatment.
-The parties agreed to settle for $1,850,000; unfortunately, the woman had lost her battle with cancer during settlement negotiations.
+The doctors pointed at each other.
+The oncologist contended that the chemotherapy was not necessary, and gynecological evaluations should have been properly conducted.
+The gynecologist claimed the oncologist should have provided a more precise prescription of necessary treatment.
+The parties agreed to settle for $1,850,000.
+Tragically, the woman lost her battle with cancer during settlement negotiations.